h38464874b/Algebraic-Geometry-Hartshorne/README.md

 This repository contains my attempts at selected exercises from *Algebraic Geometry* by Robin Hartshorne.
 Don't quote me on anything - use at your own risk!

+My main source for commutative algebra is *Introduction to Commutative Algebra* by M.F.
+Atiyah and I.G.
+MacDonald.

 Big shout out to the following websites:
 - https://tikzcd.yichuanshen.de/
 - https://detexify.kirelabs.org/classify.html